alansill/omnia/docs/source/Roles/Telemetry/index.rst

    :header-rows: 1
    :keepspace:

+..
+[1] Boolean parameters do not need to be passed with double or single quotes.

 Once you have executed ``provision.yml`` and has also provisioned the cluster, initiate telemetry on the cluster as part of ``omnia.yml``, which configures the cluster with scheduler, storage and authentication using the below command. ::

     ansible-playbook omnia.yml -i inventory